fbpx

 Reporting Physical Abuse

-In case of physical abuse, and it has occurred in a long-term care facility, a person must make a to both law enforcement the ombudsmen.
+In case of physical abuse, and it has occurred in a long-term care facility, a person must make a to both law enforcement and the ombudsmen.

 Reporting Serious Bodily Injury

-In case of serious bodily injury, the reporter must within two hours contact law enforcement and make a report to the ombudsmen within twenty-four hours.
+In case of serious bodily injury, the reporter must contact law enforcement within two hours and make a report to the ombudsmen within twenty-four hours.

 Reporting Less Than Serious Bodily Injury